plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 ```

-## Using plenigo SSO
+## Using Frisbii Media SSO

-The code above shows, how to start a plenigo checkout with you own user provider. plenigo itselfs offers you an outstanding SSO functionality to enable you using users credentials on every website.
+The code above shows, how to start a Frisbii Media checkout with you own user provider.
+Frisbii Media itself offers you an outstanding SSO functionality to enable you using users credentials on every website.
 Starting it is quite easy.
-The plenigo Javascript comes with its SSO object: `plenigo.SSO`.
+The Frisbii Media Javascript comes with its SSO object: `plenigo.SSO`.
 The login or registration process is completely in an iframe.
 To start it, you can chose between one of these functions: `login`, `register`, `forgotPassword`.

 ### Installation

-The installation is equal to plenigo Javscript-SDK.
+The installation is equal to Frisbii Media Javascript-SDK.
 ```html
    <div id="plenigoLogin"></div>
    <!-- please replace {your_companyId} with your companyId -->